What Currency to Use in Croatia

 For example, if you take a look at Greek Euro coins you’ll see depictions of Greek ships, scenes of Greek history and even famous Greeks, depending on which coins you have.
 However a look at Italian Euro coins will reveal famous Italian works of art, such as Leonardo Da Vinci’s Virtuvian Man.

-Croatia’s designs were revealed earlier this year – the €2 coin features a map of Croatia, whilst the €1 coin has a motif of a kuna (an indigenous weasel-like animal, whose pelt was once used as payment in medieval times, hence the current currency’s name).
+Croatia’s designs were revealed in 2022 – the €2 coin features a map of Croatia, whilst the €1 coin has a motif of a kuna (an indigenous weasel-like animal, whose pelt was once used as payment in medieval times, hence the current currency’s name).
 The design of these coins offer up a great opportunity to show off some of each countries’ heritage!

 Is it better to use cash or card in Croatia?